Randall Woodfin: National politics

-He endorsed Joe Biden in the 2020 Democratic presidential primary, despite having received Bernie Sanders' endorsement during his 2017 mayoral race.
-Woodfin said "We need somebody on the top of that ticket who can not only help down-ballot candidates be competitive, but also someone who can expand the map across the nation."
+Woodfin endorsed Joe Biden in the 2020 Democratic presidential primary, despite having previously received support from Bernie Sanders during his 2017 mayoral campaign.
+Woodfin said: "We need somebody on the top of that ticket who can not only help down-ballot candidates be competitive, but also someone who can expand the map across the nation."

 Woodfin was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.